Navaneethakrishnan2004/Advance-Key-Logger/README.md

 ## Features

-- Send to your mail
+- Send aleet to your mail
 - Automatic mailing
-- Mail for you Once in 10 seconds
+- Mail for you Once in 1 seconds when alert is generated